-If you really don't like the thought of working from home, consider how much you'd spend on an office in your first few months and use that budget to make an amazing workspace at home.
+If you don't like the thought of working from home, consider how much you'd spend on an office in your first few months and use that budget to make a fantastic workspace at home.
 Posh headphones, decent computer kit, beautiful prints for your walls, vintage toys – whatever you need to make your space appealing and creative.

-But if working from home really isn't an option, hire a desk somewhere or find other freelancers who are willing to pool together and share the cost of a larger office.
+But if working from home isn't an option, hire a desk somewhere or find other freelancers who are willing to pool together and share the cost of a more substantial office.

 Get the right tools and resources

-You always want to be improving how you operate, so you can become more efficient, productive and profitable.
+You always want to be improving how you operate so that you can become more efficient, productive and profitable.
 Here are some of my own recommended tools and resources to help you run a successful freelance business:

-1. FreeAgent: One of the best online accounting software solutions out there, FreeAgent lets you nail the daily admin, covering expenses, payroll, time-tracking, estimates, invoices – and even hooks up to your bank accounts to help you manage cash flow and project profitability.
+1. FreeAgent: It's one of the best online accounting software solutions out there.
+It lets you nail the daily admin, covering expenses, payroll, time-tracking, estimates, invoices – and even hooks up to your bank accounts to help you manage cash flow and project profitability.
 It's not free, but it has a superb referral scheme that gives you a 10% discount every time someone signs up as a member.
-Refer enough people and you can get FreeAgent for free.
+Refer enough people, and you can get FreeAgent for free.
 From £19 per month.

 2. 1Password: Keep all your passwords secure and easily managed with 1Password.
 Add the extension and app to your devices, and never forget a password ever again. $5 per month or one-time purchase $64.99.

-3. Google Drive: Drive starts you with 15 GB of free Google online storage, so you can keep designs, drawings, recordings, photographs and documents all in one place.
+3. Google Drive: Drive starts you with 15 GB of free Google online storage so that you can keep designs, drawings, recordings, photographs and documents all in one place.
 Even better, it's accessible on the move as well.
 Completely free.